International ecommerce

 As Shopify merchants prepare to scale internationally, the right approach to localization is everything.
 Consider the following when putting together your own strategy:

-• Local keyword research: Identifying relevant keywords for each target market can improve visibility on local search engines and boost SEO.
+Local keyword research Identifying relevant keywords for each target audience or market can improve visibility on local search engines and boost SEO.

-• Domain structure: Consider using subdomains or subfolders for different languages, which can improve SEO and user experience.
-A subdomain (e.g. fr.yoursite.com) functions independently from the main domain, allowing for separate content management.
-Subfolders (e.g. yoursite.com/fr) keep all content under the same domain, making it easier to manage, but harder to localize.
+Domain structure Consider using subdomains or subfolders for different languages to improve SEO and user experience.
+A subdomain (e.g., French – fr.yoursite.com) functions independently from the main domain, allowing for separate content management.

-• Dynamic pricing for different currencies: Shopify Markets can help you implement dynamic pricing strategies.
-With 60% of consumers preferring to shop in their local currency, this feature improves the user experience through automatic tax calculations and duty collection.
+Dynamic pricing for different currencies Shopify Markets can help you implement dynamic pricing strategies.
+With 94% of cross-border shoppers preferring to shop in their local currency, this feature improves the user experience through automatic tax calculations and duty collection.

-• Automated content detection: Implement a translation app, like Weglot, that automatically translates any newly added products or updated content into new languages, keeping your site current with no extra effort required.
+Automated content detection Implement a translation app, like Weglot, that automatically translates any newly added products or updated content into new languages, keeping your ecommerce store current with no extra effort required.

-• Compliance with local regulations: High-volume store owners will need to navigate complex compliance requirements, particularly regarding VAT in the EU, GST in Australia, and state-specific tax variations in the U.S. Shopify’s tax features automate these calculations, ensuring compliance while minimizing manual effort.
+Compliance with local regulations High-volume store owners will need to navigate complex compliance requirements, particularly regarding VAT in the EU, GST in Australia, and state-specific tax variations in the U.S.

-How to use Shopify Markets to Globally Expand Your Store
+Guide to Using Shopify Markets to Globally Expand Your Store

 Shopify Markets homepage